 How do you use the 5×5 workout program to build strength and muscle?
 The volume of weight used during a workout determines how big and robust muscles grow.
-When you use the 5×5 work out the correct way, you get excellent results.
+You get excellent results when you use the 5×5 training the correct way.
 Bodybuilders often perform rep (repetition) counts with moderate weights in the 8-12 range.

 Introducing the 5X5 workout program

-If you want to gain strength and muscle, performing a 5×5 workout is the best option.
-While variations exist, the classic 5×5 workout focuses on basic compound exercises.
+If you want to gain strength and muscle, performing a 5×5 workout program is the best option.
+While variations exist, the classic 5×5 training focuses on basic compound exercises.
 The best compound exercises include squats, bench presses, bent-over rows, and deadlifts.

 The 5×5 workout focuses on lifting the most weight for five sets of five reps.
 You can perform the 5×5 training three times a week.
 This workout works best when not performed on consecutive days.
 Always allow enough time to recover after each workout.

 Be careful not to overtrain.
 New trainees respond better to two to three workouts a week.
 It does not take much for beginners to see results.
-Also, it is easy for a novice to fatigue a muscle and even injure it.
+Also, it is easy for a novice to fatigue and even injure a muscle.
 Inexperienced trainees should listen more to their bodies.
 Once you know what your body can and cannot do, you can push it.

 Intermediate trainees have been lifting for a while.
 They know what their body can and cannot do.
 Also, it takes longer for them to make gains.
 An 8-12 week, 5×5 workout can help them break through a plateau.
 Changes to training introduce the body to new challenges.
 Thus, the challenges cause an increase in size and strength.

-As trainees move from the freshman to the sophomore stage, the body outruns the workout.
-When you increase the weights and keep the total reps in the 24 to 36 range, it challenges the body.
+The body outruns the workout as trainees move from the freshman to the sophomore stage.
+Increasing the weights and keeping the total reps in the 24 to 36 range challenges the body.
 Also, it puts the body behind the workout on the learning curve.

 Advanced trainees sometimes use 5×5 workouts to shock the body and change the routine.
 Experienced trainees should focus more on the form (concentric, eccentric, and isometric).
 Advanced trainees rely on muscle memory and stronger mental concentration.
 Most advanced trainees prefer german volume training workouts.
 It adds volume by increasing the sets and reps.

-But the 5×5 workout can also add volume by increasing the weight.
-The SAID principle reminds us that the body adapts to the specific workout.
+But the 5×5 workout program can also add volume by increasing the weight.
+The SAID principle reminds us that the body adapts to specific movements.
 When the workout changes, then the body must adapt again.
 The prevailing thought says change causes change.
 Also, an advanced trainee can use a 5×5 workout for a light workout day.

 What exercises should you perform when following a 5×5 workout program?

-There are many 5×5 workout options you can choose from.
+There are many 5×5 workout program options you can choose from.
 Choose any combination of exercises as long as you perform five sets of five reps.
 Most experts recommend mixing it up with upper and lower body exercises.
-To increase both size and strength, strive to increase the volume during each workout.
-Also, to increase the intensity, reduce your rest times between sets and exercises.
+To increase size and strength, strive to improve the volume during each workout.
+Also, reduce your rest times between sets and activities to increase the intensity.